Visels/HostelManagementSystem-API-Spring-Boot-Android/README.md

 # android-greendao-integration

-This is a hostel management system
+This is a hostel management system using spring boot and mysql